johnvoon/portfolio-website/README.md

 ### Netlify

-Netlify provides a platform for incredibly easy deployment and hosting of static assets.
+Netlify provides a platform for incredibly easy deployment, hosting of static assets and handling of form submissions.

 [Back to Top](#contents)
 ________________________________